moq-wg/moq-transport/draft-lcurley-moq-transport.md

 {::boilerplate bcp14-tagged}

-OPEN ISSUE: The terms defined here doesn't capture the ongoing discussions within the Working Group (either as part of requirements or architecture documents).
+TODO: The terms defined here doesn't capture the ongoing discussions within the Working Group (either as part of requirements or architecture documents).
 This section will be updated to reflect the discussions.

 Commonly used terms in this document are described below.